-- 6. Contestants are allowed to use royalty-free clipart, as long as they are cited. - B. The Documentation Portfolio - 1.
-The documentation portfolio must include the following information in a single, multipage PDF document: - Title page with the event title, the conference city, and state, the year, and the team/individual chapter ID number(s); one (1) page - b.
+6. Contestants are allowed to use royalty-free clipart, as long as they are cited.

+- The documentation portfolio must include the following information in a single, multi-page PDF document: - a.
+Title page with the event title, the conference city, and state, the year, and the team/individual chapter ID number(s); one (1) page - b.
 Table of contents; pages as needed - c.
 Design Explanation - d.
 Pin Design; one (1) page.
 One scale drawing and one enlarged - e.
 SPECIFICATION SHEET- See end of rules - f.
 Student Copyright Checklist (if applicable); pages as needed - 2.
+Clipart Citations

-Clipart Citations - C. Submission - 1.
-Participants submit a multi-page PDF of the documentation portfolio. - 2.
+- 1. Participants submit a multi-page PDF of the documentation portfolio. - 2.
 Submission information will be provided on the PA-TSA website. - 3.
 Entries received, or changes made to submitted entries, after the deadline, will not be judged. - 4.
 Email verification of each entry will be made by the state conference planning team. - 5.
 Judges evaluate the entries. - 6.
 The top ten (10) finalists will be announced at the awards ceremony and via the PA-TSA website.